MichaelHurst97/Noizier/README.md

 # Noizier
 ## A Simple Noise Generator
+Noizier is an Audio Plugin created to generate noise sounds quick and easily with a selected range of modulators to shape the sound.

 ![Noizier Screenshot](https://github.com/MichaelHurst97/Noizier/blob/main/Assets/Noizier_Screenshot.PNG "Noizier Screenshot")

-Noizier is mainly created to generate noise sounds quick and easily with a selected range of modulators to shape the sound.

 How to install
 ======
 **Windows:** Use the installer or copy Noizier.vst3 to *C:\Program Files\Common Files\VST3*

 **Mac:** Copy Noizier.vst3 to *Library/Audio/Plug-ins/VST3*

 **Linux:** Copy Noizier.lv2 folder to your LV2 Plugins Folder